-[TR_SOMEIP_00497] The following option types shall be implemented, when IPv4 is required:
+[TR_SOMEIP_00497] [The following option types shall be implemented, when IPv4 is required:

 - IPv4 Endpoint Option

 - IPv4 Multicast Option

 - Configuration Option

+- IPv4 SD Endpoint Option (receiving at least)

-[TR_SOMEIP_00498] [The following option types shall be implemeted, if IPv6 is required:
+[TR_SOMEIP_00498] [The following option types shall be implemented, if IPv6 is required:

 - IPv6 Endpoint Option

 - IPv6 Multicast Option

 - Configuration Option

+- IPv6 SD Endpoint Option (receiving at least)

-[TR_SOMEIP_00499] The following option types shall be implemented, if non-SOME/IP services or additional configuration parameters are required:
+[TR_SOMEIP_00499] [The following option types shall be implemented, if non-SOME/IP services or additional configuration parameters are required:

-• Configuration Option
+Configuration Option

-[TR_SOMEIP_00500] The following behaviors/reactions shall be implemented on the Server side:
+[TR_SOMEIP_00500] [The following behaviors/reactions shall be implemented on the Server side:

-- The Server shall be able to offer services including the Initial Wait Phase, the Repetition Phase, and the Main Phase depending on the configuration. - The Server shall offer services using Multicast (Repetition Phase and Main Phase). - The Server does not need to answer a Find Service in the Repetition Phase. - The Server shall answer a Find Service in the Main Phase with an Offer Service using Unicast (no optimization based on unicast flag). - The Server shall sent a Stop Offer Service when shutting down. - The Server shall be able to receive a Subscribe Eventgroup as well as a Stop Subscribe Eventgroup and react according to this specification.
+- The Server shall offer services including the Initial Wait Phase, the Repetition Phase, and the Main Phase depending on the configuration. - The Server shall offer services using Multicast (Repetition Phase and Main Phase). - The Server does not need to answer a Find Service in the Repetition Phase. - The Server shall answer a Find Service in the Main Phase with an Offer Service using Unicast (no optimization based on unicast flag).

-- The Server shall sent a Subscribe Eventgroup Ack and Subscribe Eventgroup Nack using unicast. - The Server shall support controlling the "fan out" of SOME/IP event messages based on the subscriptions of SOME/IP-SD.
+- The Server shall send a Stop Offer Service when shutting down. - The Server shall receive a Subscribe Eventgroup as well as a Stop Subscribe Eventgroup and react according to this specification. - The Server shall send a Subscribe Eventgroup Ack and Subscribe Eventgroup Nack using unicast. - The Server shall support controlling the sending (i.e. fan out) of SOME/IP event messages based on the subscriptions of SOME/IP-SD.
 This might include sending events based on Multicast. - The Server shall support the triggering of initial SOME/IP event messages.

-[TR_SOMEIP_00501] The following behaviors/reactions shall be implemented on the Client side:
+$[TR_SOMEIP_00501]\circ$ The following behaviors/reactions shall be implemented on the Client side: